-At The Federation e-safety is at the heart of our computing curriculum.
+At The Federation online safety is at the heart of our computing curriculum.
 Your children are taught how to stay safe on line.
-Our two key messages with regard to e-safety for primary age pupils are as follows;
+Our two key messages with regard to online safety for primary age pupils are as follows;

 - Supervision.
 All pupils are appropriately supervised when using technology.
 This ensures they can ask questions if they come across anything they are unsure of.
 It also allows for the continued reinforcement of key safety messages.
 We recommend children of Primary school age are always fully supervised when using the internet.

 - Confidence to speak openly and honestly.
 From nursery onwards children are taught and encouraged to clearly and honestly talk to adults.
 This ensures they are highly likely to discuss and report concerns or worries which is a major strategy in enabling them to stay safe.

 Educating children on staying safe online is woven throughout our curriculum.
 Our computing curriculum is supported by Project Evolve